tir38/til/README.md

 * **6/19/2015**	`compareTo` takes in a generic

-* 6/19/2015	in java, you can cast a null object without exception	http://stackoverflow.com/questions/18723596/no-exception-while-type-casting-with-a-null-in-java
+* **6/19/2015**	in java, you can cast a null object without exception	[read more](http://stackoverflow.com/questions/18723596/no-exception-while-type-casting-with-a-null-in-java)

 * 6/19/2015	Butterknife has an @onEditorAction annotation	https://jakewharton.github.io/butterknife/javadoc/butterknife/OnEditorAction.html